Organic swimlane layout is a specialized variant of organic layout in which it is possible for a user to define placement constraints for nodes.

 Adjusting this value can lead to a variety of differing layouts.
 For small values the resulting layout will use a lot of space and nodes tend to be far away from each other.
 Values around 0.5 lead to evenly distributed nodes, whereas values near 1.0 produce highly compact layouts.

-Use Natural Clustering
+Natural Clustering Algorithm

 This tab cannot be used for swimlane layout.